Aspect Ratio Corrector

 For a BMP with the dimensions 720 x 576 all that is required is to rescale (not maintaining aspect ratio) to 640 x 480, or to the larger PAL 4:3 image size of 768 x 576.
 Rescaling should be done at the end of the stacking process when the final image is obtained from software such as Registax or Deep Sky Stacker.

-Aspect Ratio Converter is a simple Windows program that installs and runs just as well in Wine under Linux.
+Aspect Ratio Corrector is a simple Windows program that installs and runs just as well in Wine under Linux.
+It can be downloaded from the Other Software section on this website.